 Anyway, back to Dyan :D We were given an abundance of eye candy ... tags and journal pages by the dozens!
 So many gorgeous colours and groovylishus designs.
 The photo below only shows a small sample of it all.

 To make these tags, stamp with black Archival ink then coloured with Dylusions ink in waterbrushes.
-You could colour these images with Jane Davenport's Mermaid Markers to get a similar effect when blending colours.
+You could colour these images with Jane Davenport's Mermaid Markers to get a similar effect when blending colours (or Distress watercolour markers, Distress Stains, watercolour paints, watercolour pencils, watersoluble crayons - so many ways to add colour).
 They're all cut out by hand (fussy-cut) and glued using the Ranger Glue Stick (which I was surprised to see, dried clear, didn't go yellow (some do) and is permanent).
 When she's not using the glue stick, she's using the Ranger Tape Strips (all cut down to 2-3mm wide).
-All glues and tapes are here.

 I love tags...
 I still don't know what to do with them after they're made (apart from give away or stick in my books) but I do love them :) They make a nice change from regular shaped greeting cards and bookmarks!